sfc-gh-acarson/container-services-react/README.md

 In a terminal window, browse to the cloned repo folder and execute the following commands:

 * Download and install the miniconda installer from https://conda.io/miniconda.html.
 (OR, you may use any other Python environment, for example, [virtualenv](https://virtualenv.pypa.io/en/latest/)).
-* Execute `conda create --name snowpark-spcs -c https://repo.anaconda.com/pkgs/snowflake python=3.9`
+* Execute `conda create --name react-flask-env -c https://repo.anaconda.com/pkgs/snowflake python=3.9`
-* Execute `conda activate snowpark-spcs`
+* Execute `conda activate react-flask-env`
 * Execute `conda install -c https://repo.anaconda.com/pkgs/snowflake snowflake-snowpark-python pandas`

 ### Step 3: Install Flask